fsarmas/macbook-accelerometer-poc/README.md

 # 1. Guide the ball through the gaps all the way to the bottom
 perl gaps.pl

-# 2. Try to kill as much enemies as possible
+# 2. Try to kill as many enemies as possible
 perl spaceship.pl
 ```